cabforum/smime/SBR.md

 ##### 3.2.2.2.1  Validating authority over email address via domain
 Confirming the Applicant has been authorized by the email account holder to act on the account holder’s behalf by verifying the entity's control over the domain portion of the email address to be used in the Certificate.

-The CA SHALL use only the approved methods in Section 3.2.2.4 of Version 1.7.3 of the Baseline Requirements to perform this verification
+The CA SHALL use only the approved methods in Section 3.2.2.4 of Version 1.7.3 of the Baseline Requirements to perform this verification.

 The CA SHALL NOT delegate validation of the domain portion of an email address.

 For purposes of domain validation, the term Applicant includes the Applicant's Parent Company, Subsidiary Company, or Affiliate.
 ##### 3.2.2.2.2  Validating control over email address via email
-Confirming the Applicant's control over the email address by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
-The Random Value SHALL be sent only to the address being validated and SHALL not be shared in any other way.
+Confirming the Applicant's control over the rfc822Name email address by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
+The Random Value SHALL be sent only to the email address being validated and SHALL not be shared in any other way.

 The Random Value SHALL be unique in each email.